fernandoescolar/Xunit.Assume/README.md

 ### Windows only

 With dotnet core, your tests could be runned in any platform.
 Maybe your test is only ready for Windows platforms.
-You can use `Assume` to skip this test when the current execution platform is no the expected one:
+You can use `Assume` to skip this test when the current execution platform is not the expected one:

 ```csharp
 [AssumeFact]